varunteja007006/Practice/Practice MongoDB/MongoDB 01.md

 ## Sample Data

-    NOTE: Just type insert.users.insertMany() in the terminal, now paste the below data and then close it with ).
+    NOTE: Just type db.users.insertMany() in the terminal, now paste the below data and then close it with ).

 ```js
 [